 There are many different stories about how Siddhartha Gautama attained enlightenment.
 Still, the most common one is that he sat beneath a tree (usually a Bodhi tree) and vowed not to move until he reached nirvana.
 After 49 days of meditation, he finally attained enlightenment.

-Bodhi Day is typically celebrated with special religious ceremonies and activities.
-Many Buddhists will go on pilgrimage to bodhi trees or other holy sites, and some will give donations or participate in special meditations.
-In some cases, Bodhi Day is also a time for reflecting on one’s spiritual journey and vow to follow the Buddhist path.
+Special religious ceremonies and activities are typical on Bodhi Day.
+Many Buddhists go on pilgrimages to bodhi trees or other holy sites, and some give donations or participate in special meditations.
+In some cases, Bodhi Day is also a time for reflecting on one’s spiritual journey and vowing to follow the Buddhist path.

-If you want to celebrate this holiday, there are many ways to do so.
+There are many ways to celebrate this holiday.
 For example, you can visit a Buddhist temple, read about the Buddha’s life story, or even try meditation!
 No matter how you celebrate, Bodhi Day is a day to remember the power of enlightenment.

 Immaculate Conception – December 8th

 The Immaculate Conception is a Catholic feast day celebrating the conception of Jesus Christ by Mary, the mother of Jesus.
-It takes place on December 8th and is one of the most important Catholic holidays.
+It takes place on December 8th, one of the most important Catholic holidays.

-The Immaculate Conception is based on the belief that Mary was conceived without sin.
-And this means that she was born without the stain of sin and could remain pure throughout her life.
+The belief that Mary was conceived without sin is the basis for the immaculate conception.
+This means that she was born without the stain of sin and could remain pure throughout her life.

-On this day, Catholics attend mass, pray, and give thanks for Mary’s intercession.
-Also they often exchange gifts and spend time with their families.
+Catholics attend mass, pray, and give thanks for Mary’s intercession on this day.
+Also, they often exchange gifts and spend time with their families.

 Human Rights Day – December 10th

 Human Rights Day is next on the list of December global holidays.
 It’s a special day that celebrates the fundamental human rights that every person should have.
-Indeed, it takes place every year on December 10th and is a time to reflect on the progress in protecting human rights worldwide.
-It is also a time to ensure we treat all people with dignity and respect.
+Indeed, it takes place every year on December 10th, which is a time to reflect on the progress in protecting human rights worldwide.
+It is also a time to treat everyone with dignity and respect.

 Human Rights Day is a day for everyone to celebrate the inherent value of all human beings.
 Whether you choose to volunteer with a local organization, donate to a worthy cause, or take the time to learn more about human rights, we hope you will join us in celebrating this special day!